qwertysmosh/SMAPIDedicatedServerMod/README.md

   When it is sent, the host goes to bed.
 When all players leave the game or go to bed, the next day begins.
 On a second send, the host will get up and the mod's normal behavior will be restored.
 - `ResetDay`: Kicks all players and restarts the day.
 - `Shutdown`: Kicks all players and starts a new day.
+- `WalletSeparate`: Separate the wallets tonight.
+- `WalletMerge`: Connect the wallets tonight.
 - `SpawnMonster`: (Toggle command, Saved in config) \
   Changes the settings so that monsters spawn on the farm or not.
 Spawned monsters are not reset.
 - `MoveBuildPermission` or